 The colourful and friendly La Flamenka Hostel is located in one of the most beautiful areas of central Seville, less than a 10-minute stroll from all the major attractions.
-Beds are in shared dorms or cosy private rooms, and communal areas include a spectacular rooftop terrace and a fully-equipped kitchen.
+Beds are in shared dorms or cosy private rooms, and communal areas include a spectacular rooftop terrace and a fully equipped kitchen.
 Charming owners Ana and Jaime are only too happy to help you plan your sightseeing and arrange tickets to shows and monuments.
-Top-notch budget accommodation.
+This is top-notch budget accommodation.

-Situated a couple of streets across from Seville’s beautiful 18th-century bullring, La Banda is one of the most creatively-designed hostels in the city.
-Inspired by everything from London bars to music festivals, its dorms and communal areas are packed with homemade furniture and quirky features.
-Hostel life revolves around the rooftop terrace, where you can enjoy cathedral views, ‘creative cocktails’ and a home-cooked meal every night.
+Situated a couple of streets from the beautiful 18th-century bullring, La Banda is one of the most creatively designed hostels in the city.
+Inspired by everything from London bars to music festivals, the dorms and communal areas are packed with home-made furniture and quirky features.
+Hostel life revolves around the rooftop terrace, where you can enjoy cathedral views, creative cocktails and a home-cooked meal every night.

 Offering daily dinners and breakfasts at no extra charge, Black Swan is one of the best-value hostels in Seville.
-Other activities that won’t set you back a cent include a Free Night Out (designed to bring solo travellers together), a guided tour of the enchanting Santa Cruz barrio and an evening of flamenco.
-The trendily decorated accommodation comes either in en suite doubles (one with its own terrace) and mixed or female-only dorms.
+Other activities that won’t set you back a cent include a Free Night Out (designed to bring solo travellers together), a guided tour of the enchanting Santa Cruz barrio and a flamenco evening.
+The trendily decorated accommodation comes either in ensuite doubles (one with a terrace) and mixed or female-only dorms.